James Petras

 remain a viable state faced with the current and continuing levels of

 out-migration of its young workers.
-Ireland will be
+Ireland

 In the case of the Basque country